In empty white out, No. 3 Ohio State beats Penn State 38-25

 Penn State got on the board when Jake Pinegar capped an 11-play, 61-yard drive with a 31-yard field goal.

-The Buckeye quarterback, who completed 20 of 21 passes a week ago, started 7-for-7 and went 15-for-18 in the first half.
+But Fields stayed hot The Buckeyes’ quarterback, who completed 20 of 21 passes a week ago, completed his first seven and went 15-for-18 in the first half.

+Sean Clifford finished 18-for-30 for 281 yards with three touchdowns and an interception for Penn State.
+He was sacked five times, and really roughed up in the first half.

 THE TAKEAWAY